The Dresden Files characters: Michael Carpenter

 Description: Carpenter, Former Knight of the Cross (sometimes called by others, Knight of the Sword).

 Michael Joseph Patrick Carpenter is the husband of Charity Carpenter and father of Molly, Daniel, Matthew, Alicia, Amanda, Hope, and Harry.
 His youngest child was named for Harry Dresden after the events of Grave Peril, Michael's first appearance in the series.
 He is a close friend of, and occasional sidekick to Harry, frequently serving as a voice of morality and adherence to Christianity, often to Harry's chagrin.
 As of the Knights of the Cross, he wields Amoracchius; a sword with one of the nails from the crucifixion embedded in it.
 It is a powerful weapon, capable of cutting through steel and repelling demonic creatures.

 He is a devoutly faithful man, praying frequently.
 He sometimes gets visions from angels telling him what he is to do or where he is needed, but more often this guidance is a subtle skewing of chance ensuring Michael is at the right place at the right time that his aid is needed.
 He is an experienced carpenter and construction worker, constantly improving on his house to hold his growing family.
+It is eventually revealed that his house is being guarded by angels in what they refer to as a "retirement plan".

-In Small Favor he was badly injured while rescuing the Archive from the Order of the Blackened Denarius, suffering a shattered pelvis, damaged spine, collapsed lung, and destroyed kidney among other minor injuries.
-He gives up his position as a Knight and entrusts his Sword to Harry's care; Karrin Murphy later takes custody of it, not trusting Harry to be able to make a good decision on who should wield it.
+Michael suffers multiple serious injuries while rescuing the Archive from the Order of the Blackened Denarius in Small Favor, forcing him to give up his position as a Knight of the Cross.
+He entrusts Amoracchius to Harry's safekeeping, but Karrin Murphy later takes it from him, not trusting Harry to be able to make a good decision on who should wield it.

-In Skin Game, Michael temporarily returns to wielding Amoracchius to support Harry.
+In Skin Game, Michael temporarily takes up Amoracchius again to support Harry, aided by the archangel Uriel.